usc-isi-i2/datamart/query_api.md

 - query: a JSON object representing what the user what to query(See [2.
 Query Schema](#2.-Query-Schema))

 ### 2. Query Schema

 Domain-specific language to specify queries for searching datasets in Datamart.
+A `query` contains three root-level properties:
+* `dataset`
+* `required_variables`
+* `desired_variables`

+The `dataset` property is for searching at the dataset-level.
+This includes searching the dataset metadata, and the content of the dataset.
+The `required_variables` and `desired_variables` are for searching variables, i.e. columns, of the dataset.
+Similarly, these properties can search the column metadata and the content of columns.

+The JSON Schema description of the query language is here.
+Sample queries can be found here and here.

+Below is a detailed summary of the query schema:

 - Descriptions:
   The `query` will be a JSON object, with three root properties: `dataset`, `required_variables`(optional) and `desired_variables`(optional).